mdsatu/switch/README.md

 ```shell
 composer require mdsatu/switcher
 ```

-#### Laravel 5.5+ uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

 Once download is complete, the next thing you have to do is include the service provider within `config/app.php`.